 Century Bakkwa, shop online or at 30 Dunlop Street, Singapore 209358

 2. Old Seng Choong

 Old Seng Choong is best known for its selection of premium local snacks and confectioneries.
 We’re talking pandan chiffon cake, kueh lapis, and cookies in flavours like hae bee hiam, gula melaka, and pandan coconut.
 Its truffle bak kwa is back on sale, marinated with its very own secret recipe and a blend of fragrant summer black truffle and white truffle oil.
 Heaven!

 Old Seng Choong, shop online

 3. Fyre Singapore

 Unconventionally flavoured festive treats are the name of the game for Fyre Singapore.
 If you were lucky enough to get a taste of its mooncakes, you’ll know what we mean.
 Who can forget the flaky Teochew mooncake flavours?
 Pandan paste with a spicy shrimp top and salted egg yolk centre – what a sweet and savoury delight.
 The same goes for bak kwa.
 It’s the first ever to be smoked with lychee wood.
 Made with premium pork jowl and loin, you get succulent slices of smoked meat.
 It’s flavourful too because it’s packed with 36 spices!

 Fyre Singapore, shop online

 This team is in the business of smoked meats, looking to bring the true taste of American barbecue to Singapore.
 We can’t get over the smoked bacon here.
 It’s dry-cured and rubbed with herbs and spices that give it its savoury taste.
 The bak kwa is just as delectable.
-It’s smoked with oak and apple wood before being grilled over charcoal.
-And for a spicy kick, try the chilli flavour.
+It’s smoked with oak and lychee wood before being grilled over charcoal.

 Bacon King, shop online